joonasrooben/dataeng/Data Modeling.md

 - A **superkey** is a set of one or more attributes that, taken collectively, allow us to identify uniquely a tuple in the relation
 - **candidate keys** are  superkeys for which no proper subset is a superkey
 -  primary key is the chosen candidate key
--  foreign key is s set of attributes from a referenced relation.
+-  foreign key is a set of attributes from a referenced relation.

 ^ If K is a superkey, then so is any superset of K